-It comprises of the rules defined by the operator to fulfill their specific requirements.
+It comprises the rules defined by the operator to fulfill their specific requirements.
 At times entity, referential, and domain integrity are not enough to refine and secure data.
-Time and again, particular business rules must be considered and integrated into data integrity processes to meet enterprise standards.
+Time in time again, particular business rules must be considered and integrated into data integrity processes to meet enterprise standards.

 Why is Data Integrity Important?

 Data integrity is important because it is an essential constituent of data integration.
 If the integrity of data is maintained, it means that data values stored within the database are consistent in relation to the data model and/or data type.
 Thus, reliable insights can then be gained from the data model so users can make informed business decisions.